rafzi/DeepThings-darknet/README.md

-# Lightweight version of Darknet with NNPACK
+# Lightweight Darknet with NNPACK

 Forked from https://github.com/digitalbrain79/darknet-nnpack, where NNPACK was used to optimize [Darknet](https://github.com/pjreddie/darknet) without using a GPU.
 It is useful for embedded devices using ARM CPUs.